 Paperwork Reduction Act Statement

-The public reporting burden for this collection of information is estimated at an average of 32 hours per response including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+The public reporting burden for this collection of information is estimated at an average of 32 hours per response.
+This includes the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 We welcome any suggestions that you might have on improving the guidelines and making them as easy to use as possible.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: email@example.com, attention: Reporting Burden.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: firstname.lastname@example.org, attention: Reporting Burden.
 Note: Applicants are not required to respond to the collection of information unless it displays a currently valid U.S. Office of Management and Budget (OMB) control number.